demelo11/CarPricePredictor/README.md

 The goal of this project is to create a model and present the data in a way that allows us to predict the expected value of a given vehicle based on the dataset.

 ## Languages and Libraries:

-Python
+1. Python
-Scikit-Learn
+2. Scikit_learn
+3. Keras
-Tensor Flow
+4. Tensor Flow
-Keras
+5.
 Attributes
 1. Price - The sale price of the vehicle in the ad
 2. Years - The vehicle’s registration year